Discovering who you are today is the first step to being who you will be tomorrow. ~Destiny’s Odyssey

 No, there are no fees associated with the CCD scholarship application.
 You should never pay to access a scholarship application or pay to receive scholarship money.

-April 15th is the priority deadline for scholarship applications for the upcoming academic year starting in the fall, but you can apply for CCD scholarships at any time.
-Scholarship awards for applications received after April 15th are subject to the availability of funds.
+April 16th is the deadline for CCD institutional scholarship applications for the upcoming academic year starting in the fall.
+Scholarship awards for applications received after April 16th are subject to the availability of funds.
+May 15th is the deadline for CCD Foundation scholarship applications for the upcoming academic year starting in the fall.

 Once you have submitted a completed application, the scholarship committee will review your application to determine whether or not you will be selected for an award.
 You will be notified via your CCD email account about the status of your application.
 If you are selected, the money will be posted to your account and if there is any money left over after your account charges are paid, you will receive a refund.
 If you are not chosen for an award this time, we encourage you to re-apply for the next academic year.